ControlSystemStudio/phoebus/services/alarm-logger/README.md

 java -jar target/alarm-logger-<version>.jar -topics MY,ALARM,CONFIGS
 ```
 The argument for the ```-topics``` switch is the comma separated list of alarm configurations you wish to be
 logged.
-An alarm configurationData is the value specified
+An alarm configuration is the value specified
 for the ```-config``` switch when starting an alarm server instance.
 See the README.md file in the alarm-server module.

 2. Using spring boot